elireisman/auto-diff-hs/README.md

 Run the automatic differentiation unit tests with `cabal test`, or the stub app using the expression parser with `cabal run`.

 #### TODO list
+* Support more math functions
+* Write more differentiation test cases
-* Pass state obj through the Tensor eval/diff flow so we don't have to bind each Var to a fixed value
+* Pass state obj to `eval` and `diff` so we don't have to bind each Var to a fixed value
-* Remove `var@scalar` notation in parser to support the above :point_up: in favor of passing state (var bindings) into `eval` and `diff`
+* Remove `var@scalar` notation in parser to support the above :point_up:
 * Implement supplying a range of values for each variable and evaluating at each in sequence
-* Add `Graphics.Gnuplot.Simple` to graph the `eval` and `diff` results on supplied ranges
+* Use `Graphics.Gnuplot.Simple` to graph the `eval` and `diff` results on supplied ranges
-* Learn more Haskell! :)
+* Learn more Haskell!